ceedee666/modern-abap-curriculum/docs/next_steps.md

 ## Improving the Rating App

-With the knowledge from this curriculum there are still many improvements possible for the rating app.
+With the knowledge from this curriculum, there are still many improvements possible for the rating app.
 The following list contains just a few of them.

 - **Implement the customer part of the Rating App**:
-  Currently only the app to manage products ratings is implemented.
+  Currently, only the app to manage product ratings is implemented.
 The app for customers to add ratings is still missing.
 This app should allow customers to provide a rating.
 Possible by only allowing changes to the rating and review fields.
 This functionality could be achieved by: